Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 ### Departmental Research Labs:

+Early-stage researchers, including research students and research fellows, are provided with  space and IT support in the CS department (Eolas Building, MU campus), and also benefit from the same working  flexibility and constraints as academic staff in the CS department.

 All full-time research students will initially be allocated a desk and standard PC in one of the departmental research labs.
 With the agreement of your supervisor, you may alternatively or additionally be allocated space in one of the special-purpose labs, where relevant.

-You should note that occupying a desk in one of our labs constitutes acceptance of full-time status, and this implies a responsibility to attend department workshops, seminars and participate in research postgraduate related departmental activities.
+Full time research students have a responsibility to attend department workshops, seminars and participate in research postgraduate related departmental activities.

 Part-time postgraduate students and “continuing" full-time students (i.e. PhD registered beyond year 4 and MSc students registered beyond year 2) will not normally have the use of a dedicated desk in the research lab.
 Subject to availability, facilities in the research labs may be made available for such students at the discretion of the Head of Department.
 If this is not possible, arrangements will be made for access to shared computing facilities.